devcer/CapShun/INSTALL.md

 * Terminal options, which can be used by simply entering the respective letter into the terminal:
   * `w`: Runs it in your default web browser.
   * `a`: To run it on an [Android Emulator](https://docs.expo.io/workflow/android-studio-emulator/).
   * `e`: Sends a link to an e-mail address of your choice which can be used to run the app.
-An Expo account must be created for this, which can be done directly from the terminal after entering the recipient.\
+An Expo account must be created for this, which can be done directly from the terminal after entering the recipient.
+This is cur

 This launches the app in development mode, which allows on-the-fly code editing, but may not be as performant as a production build.